 Bores L101 to L112, L21 to L212, and L301 to L310 (34 in total) were drilled by non-core methods to depths of up to 25 m.
 These bores were drilled using a track mounted Terex R20 top hole hammer compressed air hammer rig during the period of the 9 March 2015 to 11 March 2015.
-These bores were drilled along three selected lines (Lines 1 to 3) for the purpose of indicating the depth of cover in the middle part of the site, and where undertaken were access allowed.
-Bores 1001 to 1016 were also drilled by non-cored methods to depths ranging to 15.1 m.
-The bores were drilled on 11 January 2016 using a Boart Longyear Delta Base 102 tracked air rotary drill rig.
+These bores were drilled along three selected lines (Lines 1 to 3) for the purpose of indicating the depth of cover in the western part of the site, and where undertaken were access allowed.
 The bores were logged based on chip samples returned to the surface, observed air return to the surface and drill resistance.
-The depth record on the logs is considered accurate to within $\pm 0.2$ m, given such drill methods.
+The depth record on the logs is considered accurate to within ± 0.2 m, given such drill methods.

 Bore 1 was drilled using NMLC coring methods to provide information on rock strata, such as strength, weathering and jointing.
 Bore 1 was drilled using a truck mounted scout drill rig.
-The bore was advanced by auger, rotary within soil / weathered rock and NMLC coring was undertaken within rock.
+The bore was advanced by auger, rotary within soil/weathered rock and NMLC coring was undertaken within rock.
 The subsurface conditions encountered in Bore 1 were logged by a geotechnical engineer, who also retrieved regular samples for identification and laboratory testing purposes.
 The rock core was logged for rock type, weathering, strength and discontinuities.
 Photographs of core within the core box were undertaken prior to point load testing.
 Point load testing is discussed in Section 6 of this report.

-The approximate location of Lines 1 to 3 and the bores are shown on the attached Drawing 1, Test Location Plan.
+The approximate location of Lines 1 to 3 and the bores are shown on the attached Drawing 1, Test Location Plans.